 - Don’t Worry Darling

 Eyebrows were certainly raised when esteemed director Christopher Nolan revealed he had cast popstar Harry Styles in an epic war movie, with Styles having no prior acting experience.
-Surely it would be weird to see such a recognisable celebrity in the midst of such a sensitive historical story?
+Surely it would be weird to see such a recognizable celebrity in the midst of such a sensitive historical story?

 Don’t Worry Darling (2022)